-Until this year, we’ve had very little experience with harmful insects sabotaging our efforts to raise our own produce.
+For our first couple years of gardening, we had very little experience with harmful insects sabotaging our efforts to raise our own produce.
 Of course, my first experience with garden pests had to be a real trouble maker.
-After noticing the growing number of leafless broccoli plants, I discovered we are dealing with imported cabbageworms.
-(And that lower leaf appears to have a problem with a leaf miner.)
+After noticing the growing number of leafless broccoli plants, I discovered we were dealing with imported cabbageworms.
 These little fellows are well camouflaged and, until a great deal of damage is already done, very tiny.
 To control Cabbageworms naturally is not easy and not always successful, but thankfully there are some things you can do to minimize the damage and still get a crop.

-Another interesting solution I read was to sprinkle the affected plants with cornmeal while they are wet and the caterpillars will ingest it, bloat, and die.
-I haven’t tried this yet since I don’t think the size of my crops warrant it, but it is an interesting suggestion.
+• Cornmeal- Sprinkle the affected plants with cornmeal while they are wet and the caterpillars will ingest it, bloat, and die.

 Have you ever dealt with garden pests?
 How did you manage them?